yilozt/yilozt.github.io/content/posts/clk-drive-flip-flop/index.en.md

 \end{aligned}
 $$

-So we can obtain state equation of the clock triggered RS
+Thus, we can obtain the state equation of the clock-triggered RS flip-flop:
-flip-flop:

 $$
 \begin{cases}